 The harvesting time for gooseberries depends highly on the weather.
 In the UK, gooseberries will be ready for pick up between late June and early July, but it will also depend on the type of gooseberry (since there are several different species of gooseberries, some sweeter than others and in different colors).

-There are several ways to store your gooseberries, but the best ways to use it include conserving it with a large amount of sugar and some orange juice.
+There are several ways to store your gooseberries, but the best ways to use them include conserving them with a large amount of sugar and some orange juice.

 If you’re using green gooseberries, which are the most common, then a fruit conserve or jam is the best way to keep your gooseberries since they’re usually too bitter to be eaten fresh.